-- A scientific research poster relating a subject matter from Biology to another subject. • - A presentation Presenting a selected Biology subject. - 3 examination papers 2 Multiple Choice Papers and one written exam. - A controlled assessment a practical write up of a practical given to you. - A "Practically Confident" teacher assessment of your practical skills throughout the course.
+- A scientific research poster and presentation-relating a subject matter from Biology to another subject and presenting it. - 3 examination papers 2 Multiple Choice Papers and one written exam. - A controlled assessment a practical write up of a practical given to you. - A "Practically Confident" teacher assessment of your practical skills throughout the course. - An in Class Assessment Assessing accuracy and precision, drawing, microscopy using exam style questions.

-Assessment Name % Weighting Marks Available Additional Information Coursework 1 - Poster 10 36 Relating a subject matter from Biology to another subject Coursework 2 - Presentation 10 24 Presenting a selected Biology subject.
-Controlled Assessment - Practical Skills 20 36: 6 marks awarded by the teacher on the day of the experiment and 30 marks awarded through the exam questions A practical will be done under exam conditions where the health and safety skills and the competency of currying the experiment will be assessed for the first day and the second-day examination questions will be answered under exam conditions using DigiExam platform.
+Assessment Name % Weighting Marks Available Additional Information Coursework - Poster and presentation 15 44 Relating a subject matter from Biology to another subject and give a presentation on it In-class assessment 5 15-20 Microscopy Controlled Assessment - Practical Skills 20 36: 6 marks awarded by the teacher on the day of the experiment and 30 marks awarded through the exam questions A practical will be done under exam conditions where the health and safety skills and the competency of currying the experiment will be assessed for the first day and the second-day examination questions will be answered under exam conditions using DigiExam platform.
 Practically Confident n/a n/a Required practicals assessed by your teacher throughout the course.
 Exam Paper 1 - Basics of Biology 7 20 Multiple Choice Paper on Modules 1 & 2 only.
 30 minutes.
 Exam Paper 2 - Beyond the Basics of Biology.
 13 30 Multiple Choice Paper on all topics.
 45 minutes.
 Exam Paper 3 - Written Paper 40 90 Long and short answer questions on all topics (including practical applications mentioned in the syllabus and self-study topic)2 hour 45 minutes.